Fire stick symbol indicates the Arani sticks of Vedic Yajna.

 13. Parpola, Asko.
 Deciphering the Indus Script.
 New Delhi: Cambridge University Press, 2000.

-Ankush means elephant god
+Ankush means elephant goad

 ‘Ankush’ symbol indicates ceremony